abbbi/pbsindex/README.md

 # About

-`pbsindex` decodes Proxmox `catalog.pcat1` files and dynamic index files (`.pcat1.didx`), and can index catalog contents into SQLite for fast search.
+`pbsindex` decodes Proxmox `catalog.pcat1` files and dynamic index files (`.pcat1.didx`).

-Using this tool, you can create a searchable file index for all of your existing file backups within a proxmox backup server datastore.
+You can use it to generate a file index for your complete proxmox backup server datastores without having to mount the backup snapshots.

 # What it supports